The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Introduction

 In this work, we consider the problem of modeling an epidemic with different modes of disease transmission on a dynamic contact network.
 Specifically, we formulate an SIR continuous-time stochastic process on a multilayer graph, with specified degree distribution, where nodes represent individuals and edges represent potentially infectious contacts.
 Each layer contains the same set of nodes but corresponds to a different transmission mechanism (i.e. a multiplex network).
 In addition, we allow edges to be active or dormant with transmission occurring only along an active edge.
-The dynamic network structure allows us to incorporate behavioral changes due to infection.
+The network structure is dynamic in that edges can activate or deactivate over the course of infection.
+This approach allows us to incorporate behavioral changes due to infection while keeping the total edges (active plus dormant) given by the degree distribution fixed.
 A simple example is a two-layer network with one layer corresponding to community contacts and the other to healthcare contacts where we assume that infected individuals deactivate their community edges, for example due to decreased mobility or isolation, while their healthcare edges are being activated as they seek care (Figure \ref{fig:nbhd}).

-The main result of this work, Theorem \ref{thm:lln} in Section \ref{sec:lln}, derives the large graph limit for the stochastic SIR process on the dynamic multilayer network.
+The main result of this work, Theorem \ref{thm:lln} in Section \ref{sec:lln}, describes the large graph limit for the stochastic SIR process on the dynamic multilayer network.
 According to the theorem, the scaled counts of different edge and node types converge uniformly in probability to the solution of a deterministic system of equations.
 Thus, we obtain a relatively simple limiting model in the setting where network connectivity changes with the evolution of the disease process.
-In particular, it follows that for a certain class of random graphs the large graph limit coincides with the model obtained using either the pairwise or edge-based approach.
+In particular, it follows that for a certain class of random graphs the large graph limit coincides with the model obtained using either the pairwise \cite{Keeling1999} or the edge-based \cite{volz2007} approximation approach.
 As we demonstrate with the two-layer network example, the limiting systems are amenable for mathematical analysis, allowing us to gain biological insight into how changing network structure influences disease dynamics.
 Moreover, Theorem \ref{thm:lln} extends previous results on edge-based models \cite{Decreusefond2012,Janson2014}.